10 Most Underrated Rolling Stones Songs

 Of course, if you look at the Rolling Stones’ output in the ’70s, they had Sticky Fingers in 1971 and Exile on Main St. in 1972, which are pretty hard to follow up.
 Then, after It’s Only Rock ‘n Roll came out in 1974, the Stones released Black and Blue in 1976, which was a transitional album for the group as they had just added Ronnie Wood, who replaced Mick Taylor.
 And then, of course, there is the album Some Girls, which closed out the decade in an incredible fashion.

 It’s hard to pick a song that can be presented as underrated when it was released on an album that everybody feels was the Rolling Stones’ masterpiece.
-The Stones released many great albums, but Exile on Main St. stands as probably their most highly acclaimed album of their career.
-It wasn’t an album filled with big-time hits, although, of course, there were songs like “Happy” and “Tumbling Dice,” which were massive hits.
-But for a two-album set, it wasn’t loaded with a lot of hit singles.
+The Stones released many great albums, but Exile on Main St. stands as probably the most highly acclaimed album of their career.
+It wasn’t an album filled with big-time hits, though there were songs like “Happy” and “Tumbling Dice” that were massive hits.
+But for a two-album set, it wasn’t loaded with many hit singles.
 But that didn’t matter; this was the Rolling Stones.

 So, how do you pick one that’s underrated?
-Well, I’m not really sure if we could argue that this is that underrated, because of how loved this album was.
+Well, I’m not really sure we could argue that this is that underrated, given how loved this album was.
 We almost went with “Sweet Virginia,” but we think that one’s got a lot of love over the years, and of course, “Shine a Light,” which Scorsese titled his documentary after.
-So, we went with the classic song “Torn and Frayed,” which once again showcased so many different musical styles.
+So, we went with the classic song “Torn and Frayed,” which once again showcased a wide range of musical styles.
 This song was so representative of the influence that both Jagger and Richards have had, not just on music fans, but as music fans themselves.

-Charlie Watts and Bill Wyman made for one of the greatest bass and drummer combinations in rock and roll history.
-Listen to the groove these two guys laid down on this smoking groove-oriented song “Terrifying.”
+Charlie Watts and Bill Wyman made for one of the greatest bass-drummer combinations in rock and roll history.
+Listen to the groove these two guys laid down on this smoking groove-oriented song, “Terrifying.”
 This sensational song was released as the fourth single from the Steel Wheels album, following the lead single “Mixed Emotions,” the follow-up “Rock and a Hard Place,” and then the third single “Almost Hear You Sigh.”
-The Steel Wheels album closed out the decade of the 1980s for the Rolling Stones in a big-time fashion; the band put on a massive world tour when they released this album.
+The Steel Wheels album closed out the 1980s for the Rolling Stones in a big way; the band launched a massive world tour when they released it.

 This is definitely one of the band’s best albums of their later era and probably the most underrated.
 Every track on this record is great.
 It’s a lost Rolling Stones album.
-If you haven’t listened to it for a long time or never purchased this one, we’d highly recommend Steel Wheels.
+If you haven’t listened to it in a long time or haven’t purchased it, we’d highly recommend Steel Wheels.

 Putting the Rolling Stones song “Moonlight Mile” in the second spot on our list is an interesting choice for various reasons.
 One reason is that it is one of the most popular Rolling Stones songs in the catalog among die-hard fans.
 All Stone fans love this song, and that’s just one of the reasons why it’s ranked so high.
 Another reason is that it never became a hit; it was never released as a single, and as far as mass culture goes, it’s not a well-known song.
 It’s primarily known among dedicated fans, which, of course, includes a lot of people.